nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all internship events with an upcoming deadline on a particular date.
+1. User requests to find events that end on a particular date.
 2. System displays the list of events.

 Use case ends.